Citizen Science Expedition

 We welcome people of all talents, ages and nationalities, it is through this diversity that makes our expeditions so special and successful.

 Marine Stewards has a responsibility to minimise negative impacts on local environments when conducting our work.
-Due to the challenging underwater conditions at Pulau Hantu, we have revised the minimum requirements especially for local logged dives to ensure safety and that no reefs are harmed in the process of underwater data collection.
+Due to the challenging underwater conditions in local Singapore waters, we have revised the minimum requirements especially for local logged dives to ensure safety and that no reefs are harmed in the process of underwater data collection.

 Advanced Open Water certification and above